Pacifica, California

 Pacifica single-family typically runs $900K to $1.5M for inland tracts (Sharp Park, Park Pacifica), $1.1M to $1.8M for the coastal hillside view tracts (Pedro Point, Linda Mar hillside), and $1.3M to $2M+ for the premium ocean-front and ocean-view Linda Mar coastal tracts.
 Condos and townhomes run $600K to $1M.
 The February 2026 Andover Dr closing at $1.103M is representative of the inland to coastal-hillside transition tier.

 Pacifica is one of the most hospital-underserved cities in the Bay Area.
 There is no in-city hospital with labor and delivery, and Seton Medical Center in Daly City (the formerly-default North County option) closed its L&D service in 2015.
-All labor and delivery requires driving 20 to 40 minutes off-coast: Mills-Peninsula Burlingame (~20-30 min via 280 / 92) for Sutter PPO, UCSF Mission Bay or CPMC in San Francisco (~25-40 min) for higher-acuity, Kaiser Redwood City or Kaiser SF for Kaiser members.
-For family-planning buyers this is a real consideration, build the drive into prenatal-care scheduling and plan for the late-pregnancy contingency.
+All labor and delivery requires driving 20 to 40 minutes off-coast: Mills-Peninsula Burlingame for Sutter PPO, UCSF Mission Bay or CPMC in San Francisco for higher-acuity, Kaiser Redwood City or Kaiser SF for Kaiser members.
+For buyers who will need labor and delivery this is a real consideration; build the drive into prenatal-care scheduling and plan for the late-pregnancy contingency.

 Coastal living, what should I know?